 Clean Air Power pioneered its innovative Dual Fuel™ technology and complementary component systems guarantee diesel engine performance and delivers lower fuel costs for operators and performance for drivers, with the added benefit of lower CO2 emissions.

-Inotec AMD is a wound-care company that has developed Natrox™, a device that produces a continuous flow of humidified oxygen and directs it to a specially-designed dressing, allowing oxygen to constantly refresh the wound while allowing free passage of wound fluids (exudate) to pass away from the wound surface for absorption and retention in the
+Inotec AMD is a wound-care company that has developed Natrox™, a device that produces a continuous flow of humidified oxygen and directs it to a specially-designed dressing, allowing oxygen to constantly refresh the wound while allowing free passage of wound fluids (exudate) to pass away from the wound surface for absorption and retention in the normal

 Cambridge CMOS Sensors is the provider of innovative MEMS high temperature micro hotplate technology for gas sensing, flow sensing and lab-on-a-chip applications.
 The Cambridge CMOS Sensors technology uses standard CMOS processes that enable high volume, low cost and low power sensor-on-chip solutions.
 Cambridge CMOS Sensors have created the world’s smallest gas sensor for consumer applications.